 Chapter 7 to Chapter 13.
 Four years must elapse between the Chapter 7 and Chapter 13 filing dates.
 Chapter 13 has its benefits even if you don’t receive a discharge, however.
 For instance, you can pay off priority debts, such as newly-incurred taxes or domestic support arrearages.
 Or, you can catch up on missed mortgage or vehicle loan payments and keep a house or car.
 Filing for Chapter 13 immediately after receiving a Chapter 7 discharge is commonly referred to as a Chapter 20 bankruptcy.

 Even if you wait the appropriate amount of time to qualify for a discharge, you aren't necessarily in the clear.
-If the court dismisses your new case and you want to refile soon after that, you should expect penalties to attach.
+If the court dismisses your new case and you want to refile soon, you should expect penalties to attach.

 If you do something wrong intentionally (as opposed to making an innocent mistake like forgetting to file a form), the bankruptcy court can punish you by prohibiting you from filing another bankruptcy case for a specific amount of time.
 In such cases, the court dismisses your case "with prejudice" (as opposed to "without prejudice.")